ajcomeau/RogueGameDev/README.md

 # RogueGameDev

+If you like this project and would like to support it, just [buy me a coffee](https://www.buymeacoffee.com/acomeau)!

 4/22/2023 - Food collection and hunger now works.
 Eating is necessary for survival and the game includes an R.I.P. screen.
 The following keys now work and I'll be adding a help screen this week.
 ```
 Arrows - movement